 Can I sponsor a membership for someone else?

-Yes, you can purchase a Gift Membership for someone else.
+Yes, you can gift a Membership for another individual.
 You pay for the membership (at any level) and the other person receives the benefits.
 Call (415) 553-2150 and a Member Services Representative will assist you.

 Can I make a gift in memory of another individual?